Awareness

 Awareness of the body

 Our sensory organs give us an experience of a world outside ourselves.
 But very often we also place the body outside the experience of ourselves.
 Especially when, for some reason, we are not friends with it.
 Maybe because the body feels awkward or because it does not match our beliefs about what is a well-functioning and beautiful body.
-In that way we can distance ourselves from the body and pretend that it is not a part of us.
+In that way we can distance ourselves from our own body and pretend that it is not a part of us.
 In reality mind and body act as a whole and are experienced as a whole.
 But the body is a material thing that can be weighed and measured.
-This is not the case, neither with our self-experience nor with our emotions and thoughts.
-Because of this it is actually possible to distinguish between the experience of the body and the experience of being, feeling and thinking.
+This is not the case with our self-experience nor with our emotions and thoughts.
+So it is actually possible to distinguish between an experience of the body and an experience of being, feeling and thinking.

 Becoming more aware of the body could be considered as quite unnecessary.
-Basically it functions automatically.
-So there is no need to interfere in its activities unless we want to influence it in some way or teach it new skills.
+Basically its functions are automatic.
+So there is no need to interfere with its activities unless we want to influence it in some way or teach it new skills.
 In more primitive forms of life the body takes care of itself.
-But for humans, not to being aware of what the body is doing, this has its disadvantages.
+But for humans, not being aware of what the body is doing has its disadvantages.
 Many people whose muscular systems are wrongly strained, during work for example, will endure pain, may be for long times, without doing anything about it.
 They have learned to turn off the body’s signals and continue to use their body as before.
-But in the end an increasing pain will force them to leave the harmful situation, whether they want it or not.
+But in the end an increasing pain will force them to abandon this harmful situation, whether they want it or not.

-Why are we acting like this?
-It may have to do with the built-in difference between feeling and expression.
+The questions is, why are some of us acting like this?
+It may have to do with this built-in difference between feeling and expression.
 We focus our will and energy on a desired goal and expect the body to participate.
 In the same time we are not especially aware of what the body can handle and are surprised when it fails.
 A violinist, striving to express her own musical feelings through her instrument, can not act in this way.
 She must train herself for a strong personal expression of the music and at the same time train the skill of her fingers.
 So she must focus her conscious attention on both mind and body until both work as one.

 So, how can we increase our body awareness?
-We can start our training by noticing if there exists some tensions of muscles or discomfort somewhere in the body.
-We can tense different muscle groups and then relax them in order to feel the difference.
-If we are out and about we can pay close attention to how it feels to walk.
+We can start our training by noticing if there exists some tension of muscles or discomfort somewhere in the body.
+We can actively tense different muscle groups and then relax them in order to feel the difference.
+If we are out and about we can, for example, pay close attention to how it feels to walk.
 What do I experience with each step?
 What happens in the feet, in the legs, in the buttock muscles, in the back and the neck, in the arms?
 How do the facial muscles react when I take my steps?
-We can also observe the body in situations with other people and notice whether its posture corresponds with what we say.
+We can also observe our body in situations with others and notice whether its posture corresponds with what we say.
 Astonishingly often there is a difference and usually it’s the body that expresses the truth.
-This is easy to notice when we observe others.
-The sense of touch is strongly associated with body experience.
-Therefore will loving touch of various kinds also increase body awareness.
-A friendly hand on the shoulder, a caress over the cheek, a hug, everything helps us to become aware of the body.
+This is more easy to notice when we observe others.
+The sense of touch is also strongly associated with body experience.
+Loving touch of various kinds therefor also increases body awareness.
+A friendly hand on the shoulder, a caress on the cheek, a hug, everything helps us to become aware of the body.

 All this is free and is always there for us to experience.
 But it will not be available if we do not regularly practice to notice these sensations.
 It is worth remembering that it is our body that gives us a place on this planet.
-And because we are human, we have a certain ability to consciously make it contribute to our interaction with the world around us.
-But this also requires a conscious experience of the mind’s functions.
+And because we are human, we have a certain ability to consciously make it participate in our relations with the outside world.
+But this not only requires a conscious awareness of the functions of the body but also of the mind.

 Awareness of the mind

 Stand or sit in any place where you can be at peace for a while.
 Imagine that this place is completely unknown to you.
 You have never been here before, although in reality you may have been there every day.
-Concentrate fora moment on looking at this place with brand new eyes.
+Concentrate for a moment to see this place with completely new eyes.
 Let go of all your habitual thoughts, feelings, perceptions and reactions about that place.
 Just concentrate on observing everything there is to see, without thinking about what you see, without evaluating or judging.
 You just look and do not care about anything else.
 Observe and take it in like a newborn baby which is seeing everything for the first time without understanding what it means.

 An experiment of this kind can provide a remarkable experience.
-Even the well-known can be experienced as something new if we focus on it and, when doing so, avoid thoughts and preconceived notions about what we see, hear, smell, taste or feel.
+Even that which is well-known can be experienced as something new if we focus on it and, when doing so, avoid thoughts and preconceived notions about what we see, hear, smell, taste or feel.
 In this way our experience of the outside world expands and becomes considerably richer than we normally are used to.
-It is a matter of opening all our senses and taking in the outside world without immediately using all our old expectations and beliefs to undress what we perceive.
-Because we will then only experience what we already know.
+It is a matter of opening all our senses and taking in the outside world without using all our old expectations and beliefs to undress what we perceive.
 Max Planck once said: ”When you change your way of looking, the things you look at change”.
-It is true that we mostly experience the world which we expect to experience and don’t notice things that also are around us in that place and moment where we actually are.
+It is true that we mostly experience a world which we expect to experience and don’t notice things that also are around us in that place and moment where we actually are.
 The mind has a great ability to wander in time and space.
-But the body, and thus myself, can never be anywhere else than in that place and in that moment in which it is located.
+But the body, and therefor myself, can never be anywhere else than in that place and at that moment where it is located.

 Everything is in me